-10. Rip fence assembly
+10. Rip fence assembly.

 The rip fence assembly consists of a guide rail, cast knuckle, fence attachment casting, rule and a high-low fence.
 The guide rail is attached to the table side.
 It guides the fence assembly across the table.
 The cast knuckle slides on the guide rail and is lockable in any position to suit the width of cut.
 The fence attachment casting is attached to the cast knuckle with three screws that when loosened allow the fence to be adjusted for drift.
 The fence is attached to the fence attachment casting with two studded knobs that allow the fence to be adjusted laterally across the table to suit the job being cut.
-The fence can be fitted in the low 1/2" or high 5 1/2" position.
+The fence can be fitted in the low position or or the vertical (7 1/4" height) position.